-The European Council invites Member States to improve their joint analyses of migratory routes and smuggling and trafficking practices and of criminal networks active in this area, inter alia within the framework of the Border Management Agency and in close cooperation with Europol and Eurojust.
+The European Council invites Member States to improve their joint analyses of migratory routes and smuggling and trafficking practices and of criminal networks active in this area, inter alia within the framework of the Border Management Agency and in close co-operation with Europol and Eurojust.
 It also calls on the Council and the Commission to ensure the firm establishment of immigration liaison networks in relevant third countries.
-In this respect, the European Council welcomes initiatives by Member States for cooperation at sea, on a voluntary basis, notably for rescue operations, in accordance with national and international law, possibly including future cooperation with third countries.
+Particular attention should be paid to co-operation between Member States and with third countries in rescuing immigrants at sea in comformity with international law.